-- Diamond Select Toys released an Agent Venom figure for Marvel Select line as part of Disney Store Exclusive Spider-man Fearsome Foes Pack and was re released in singular pack.
+- Diamond Select Toys released an Agent Venom figure for the Marvel Select line as part of the Disney Store Exclusive Spider-Man Fearsome Foes Pack.
+It was later re-released as a solo figure.

 - An Agent Venom figure was released for Hasbro's Marvel Legends line as a Walgreens exclusive.

-- Hasbro released Flash Thompson figure as Venom Space Knight as Build-A-Figure for 2016 Spider-man Wave for Marvel Legends line.
+- Hasbro released Venom Space Knight as the "Build-A-Figure" for the 2016 Spider-Man Marvel Legends wave.